-The Banking Group assesses whether it has power over those entities by examining the Banking Group's existing rights to direct the relevant activities of the entity.
+ANZ New Zealand assesses whether it has power over those entities by examining ANZ New Zealand's existing rights to direct the relevant activities of the entity.

 24. STRUCTURED ENTITIES

 A Structured Entity (SE) is an entity that has been designed such that voting or similar rights are not the dominant factor in determining who controls the entity.
 SEs are generally established with restrictions on their ongoing activities in order to achieve narrow and well defined objectives.